Curating a Release#

 The reviewer can now

-mergethe second PR.The admin must now revert the 2 settings above.
+mergethe second PR.The admin must now revert the 2 settings above in

 Pre-Release#